orus-io/yago/README.md

 - Very experimental.
 - Current focus is on finding the right API.
-- Code generation is totaly absent for now (the would-be-generated code is written by hand in the example).
+- Code generation is far from complete for now (the would-be-generated code is written by hand in the example).

 In no way using this code in production is a good idea.